groundmelon/pydjisdk/README.md

 **DataCodec\\*.py**: Provide some codec/decode function according to **dji sdk open protocal**.
 This package deals with data field in the messages.

 **utils.py** : Some helper function.

+### CANNOT-FIND-SUITABLE-TITLE-FOR-THIS-PART ###

+The reason for there being only four functions is that, it takes too much time for writing encode/decode functions according to official protocal document.
+And I'm too lazy to do that.

+So, contributions are warmly warmly welcomed!